Slingshot Broadband Plans Review

 Source: Slingshot website

-Slingshot’s plans are deadly simple, with ADSL, VDSL and fibre connections available all at the same price.
-So if your home is hooked up to fibre connections then you’re evidently getting great value.
-Slingshot really entices you to move up to an unlimited data plan as it’s only $10 a month more than the 150GB plan.
-Is $10 good value for peace of mind and unadulterated downloading?
+Slingshot’s plans are deadly simple, with ADSL, VDSL and fibre 100 connections available all at the same price, with ‘gigantic’ 900Mbps plans available for an extra fee in select locations.
+So if your home is hooked up to fibre connections then you’re evidently getting some good bang for buck.
+Slingshot really entices you to move up to an unlimited data plan as it’s only $15 a month more than the 150GB plan.
+Is $15 good value for peace of mind and unadulterated downloading?
 For most people, the answer is probably yes.
-These plans are all for 12 months, not 24 like some other providers, so you’re not locked in for too long.
-There are also home phone packs on offer:

 - ‘Homeline’ packs for an extra $5 a month where you get unlimited national calling anywhere in New Zealand